Jiawei-Fu/academic_website/content/authors/admin/_index.md

 My substantive research explores the political economy of non-democracy, with a particular emphasis on bureaucracy, mental health, and institutions in China.

+I am very happy to connect and have a coffee chat :coffee: anytime!
 You can reach me via email: [jiawei.fu@yale.edu](mailto:jiawei.fu@yale.edu).
-Many welcome the coffee chat :coffee:!